 You might be wondering where this recipe came from… This is Cariann of Oh Sweet Basil and I during our trip to General Mills and the Pillsbury Test Kitchens.
 You can read all about it and see LOTS of pictures on AmandaFormaro.com.

 We were offered a challenge.
 Use one of the Pillsbury dough products and 4 other ingredients to create a tasty dinner dish.
 There was a table full of ingredients for us to choose from, but picking only four was really hard.
 Garnishes were considered optional thank goodness. ;-) Cariann and I brainstormed the idea and grabbed some rotisserie chicken, a can of enchilada sauce, a package of shredded cheese and a big red bell pepper.
 While I was busy roasting the red bell pepper in a skillet, Cariann got busy flattening the biscuits and shredding the chicken.
+We were going to make some easy Chicken Enchilada Empanadas!

 I chopped some fresh tomato and cilantro for garnish…